 Your doctor may prescribe a topical treatment that you put directly on your skin, including:

 - vitamin D analogs, such as calcipotriene (Dovonex)

 - coal tar products, which include creams, ointments, and gels that slow skin growth and ease itchiness

 - salicylic acid (Ionil, P&S, Salex, Sebulex, Selsun Blue)

 Common side effects of topical treatments include irritation, thinning of the skin, and dry skin.

-Your doctor may recommend a combination of treatment that adds artificial light to topical treatment.
+Your doctor may recommend a treatment combination that adds artificial light to your topical treatment.
 Examples of artificial light treatments include:

 - UVB phototherapy

 - Goeckerman treatment, which combines coal tar and UVB treatment